 Authentication

-To use a web application to access the BarTender Cloud REST API, you must first register your web application with BarTender Cloud.
-Then, BarTender Cloud can recognize and support your application, and you can connect to the BarTender Cloud API endpoints to create your automation scripts.
-When you use this method, your OAuth access tokens are handled automatically.
+To use an application to access the BarTender Cloud REST API, you must first register it with BarTender Cloud.
+Then, BarTender Cloud can recognize and support your application, and authorized users can use it connect to the BarTender Cloud API endpoints to create automation scripts.
+The number of applications that you can register depends on your subscription plan.

 ClosedTo register a web application with BarTender Cloud